verneylmavt/ml-model/README.md

 # 📦 ML Model Collections

-This repository contains a collection of machine learning models, designed to be deployed using ONNX and utilized in a Streamlit-based web application.
+This repository contains the home page of a collection of machine learning models, designed to be deployed using ONNX and utilized in a Streamlit-based web application.
 The app provides an interactive interface for performing various tasks using neural network architectures.

 ## 🎈 Demo App